 Racing saddles are designed to allow full movement and prevent chafing.
 These saddles shift you forward so you have more weight on your hands and feet and less on the seat.
 Road saddles are thinner, harder and lighter while mountain bike saddles are also thin but with some padding.
 New racing saddles have been developed over time to protect the reproductive organs.
 No-nose saddles are supposed to improve erectile function and cutaway/soft centre saddles relieve pressure from the soft tissues associated with reproduction.

 Comfort saddles are also wide with larger amounts of padding but designed to allow easy pedaling.
 Comfort saddles can be used for long distance touring and are often designed to absorb some of the shock and vibrations from rough country roads.
-Women-specific saddles might come into this category as they also have a wider seat to suit the female anatomy, a shorter nose and centre relief.
+Women-specific saddles might come into this category as they also have a wider seat to suit the female anatomy, a shorter nose and center relief.

 Cruiser saddles provide a lot of cushioning and have support on both ends.
 The upright nature of the handlebars on cruisers means a lot of your weight is directly on the seat.
 And because “cruising” is what you’re doing, you don’t need to pedal quickly so you can have a wide, padded saddle to support your weight.
 Banana saddles with their long shaped and well-padded shell are often used on cruisers and children’s bikes.